 At the same time, while iOS devices might not be so prone to malicious apps being downloaded from third-party marketplaces, they remain in danger of getting lost, damaged, or stolen — and, needless to say, severe data loss may entail catastrophic results for its owner.

-In this article, we’ll go over the surest ways to keep your iPhone’s important data safe no matter what happens — because it’s always better to take action to prevent distress than to deal with its aftermath.
+In this article, we’ll go over the surest ways to keep your iPhone’s important data safe no matter what happens — because while you can count on iPhone data recovery experts, it’s always better to take action to prevent distress than to deal with its aftermath.

 Apple’s Backup Solutions